plone/buster-selenium/README.rst

 BUSTER_TEST_STDOUT
   If defined, the stdout output of the ``buster-test`` executable will be written to this file.
+The file will be written in the same directory created as described above.

 BUSTER_SERVER_EXECUTABLE
   Like ``BUSTER_TEST_EXECUTABLE``, if defined, the path given will be